State legislature (United States)

 In the United States, the state legislature is the legislative branch in each of the 50 U.S. states.

 A legislature generally performs state duties for a state in the same way that the United States Congress performs national duties at the national level.
 Generally, the same system of checks and balances that exists at the federal level also exists between the state legislature, the state executive officer (governor) and the state judiciary.

 In 27 states, the legislature is called the legislature or the state legislature, while in 19 states the legislature is called the general assembly.
 In Massachusetts and New Hampshire, the legislature is called the general court, while North Dakota and Oregon designate the legislature the legislative assembly.

 Legislature overview

 Responsibilities

 The responsibilities of a state legislature vary from state to state, depending on state's constitution.

 The primary function of any legislature is to create laws.
-State legislatures also approve budget for state government.
-They may establish government agencies, set their policies, and approve their budgets.
+State legislatures also approve budgets for state governments.
+They may establish government agencies, set policies, and approve budgets.
 For instance, a state legislature could establish an agency to manage environmental conservation efforts within that state.
 In some states, state legislators elect other officials.

 State legislatures often have power to regulate businesses operating within their jurisdiction.
 They also regulate courts within their jurisdiction.
-This includes determining types of cases that can be heard, setting court fees, and regulating attorney conduct.
+This includes determining the types of cases that can be heard, setting court fees, and regulating attorney conduct.